arkhan228/the-wild-oasis/README.md

 ## Sign-up users

 Sign-up hotel employees as users of the app with email confirmation.
-Update profile pic or name of the users.
+Update profile pic, name or password of the users.

 ## Dashboard